sjsrey/ors/ors.md

 rather is done by groups of scholars.

 Contrast this with commercial publishing.
-The time to publish an article from the date of submission typically is 1-2 years.
+The time to publish an article from the date of submission is typically 1-2 years.
 The form of journals means that software and data are generally not included as part of the publication.
-And, the costs of commercial publishing are high, both on the production side of things where estimates are and average of 500 Euros per paper, but also on the access side of the coin where costs to read the same paper average 30 Euros. here.  [@Schroeder:2013uq]
+And, the costs of commercial publishing are high, both on the production side of things where estimates are and average of 500 Euros per paper, but also on the access side of the coin where costs to read the same paper average 30 Euros [@Schroeder:2013uq].

-Too much attention on documents as the only research artifact - data and software are not part of the discussion.
-Meta-analysis of research areas becomes prohibitively expensive - limits synthesis of knowledge.
-Science has been captured by commercial interests.
+Because of our reliance on hard copy journals, too much attention has been placed on documents as the only research artifact - data and software are not part of the scientific corpus.
+Meta-analysis of research areas becomes prohibitively expensive and this severely constrains synthesis of knowledge.
 All of this leads to major problems of irreproducibility.
 Essentially what is being comprised is:

 >Science's capacity for self-correction comes from its openness to scrutiny and challenges [@Boulton:2012kx]